phiresky/joint-multilingual-speech-recognition-and-language-id/thesis.md

 # Conclusion and Future Work {#sec:conclusion}

 We have presented a novel approach to predict backchannels using acoustic and linguistic features.
 We experimented with different neural network designs and feature combinations to find the best method.
 The use of recurrent neural networks (LSTMs) greatly increased the performance of our predictions.
+We showed our results are subjectively significantly better than random predictions.

 There are some points where further improvements could be made.
 We only scraped the surface of adding linguistic features via word2vec because it assumes the availability of an instant speech recognizer.
 In our system we simply used the available hand-written transcripts, but in a real online environment this would need a more sophisticated approach.
 Further work is needed to evaluate other methods for adding word vectors to the input features and to analyse problems with our approach.